GodOfMoon/pdf-server/README.md

 > nodejs index.js
 *************************************************************************
-description
+# description

-this application for automaticly generate pdf for users with any requests, but you must have correct file with all coordinates where you want push lines of text you can test this app by hands, just follow http://<domainname/ip>:8080/
+This application for automaticly generate pdf for users with any requests, but you must have correct file with all coordinates where you want push lines of text.

+You can test this app by hands, just follow http://<domainname/ip>:8080/